bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 Included in the package are translations for the following languages:

-- Swedish
+- Danish (Thanks Magnus)
 - German (Thanks Frank)
+- Hungarian (Thanks Miklos)
+- Italian (Thanks Matteo)
+- Lithuanian
 - Norwegian (Thanks Kristofer)
 - Slovak (Thanks Peter)
-- Spanish (Thanks Vigdis & ibertrix)
+- Spanish (Thanks Vigdis & Ibertrix)
-- Lithuanian
-- Italian (Thanks Matteo)
+- Swedish

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!

+**Even better** is if you use Translate.WordPress.org for your translations.
+That way, they will be automatically distributed with the WordPress updater.
+However, in some locales, the work with the Translate site is not up to speed.
+We will continue to support included translations a while longer.

 == Installation ==